CBielstein/cbielstein.github.io/themes/hugo-lodi-theme/README.md

 Add `theme = "hugo-lodi-theme"` to the  `config.toml` in your root folder, or when serving, use `hugo server -t hugo-lodi-theme`

-## Adding a new case study
+## Adding a new project

 At the root of your Hugo site, you can use
 ```sh
 $ hugo new mypost.md
 ```
-to generate a new case study post.
-To find the post, you can go to `content/mypost.md` and you can use that file to write details about your case study and the body of your case study in markdown.
+to generate a new project post.
+To find the post, you can go to `content/mypost.md` and you can use that file to write details about your project and the body of your project in markdown.

 ```yaml
 ---